CBC-UNC Diversity Fellowship Program

 Become a leader in the broadcast industry

-The CBC-UNC Diversity Fellowship Program is an intensive hands-on workshop led by professionals at WRAL-TV in Raleigh, N.C. and the University of North Carolina journalism faculty in Chapel Hill, N.C.
-The program is geared toward college seniors or graduate students finishing their programs pursuing broadcast careers as:
+The CBC-UNC Diversity Fellowship Program is an intensive hands-on workshop led by professionals at WRAL-TV in Raleigh, North Carolina, and the University of North Carolina journalism faculty in Chapel Hill, North Carolina.
+The program is for college seniors or graduate students within six months of graduation and pursuing broadcast careers as:

 - Web Editors

 This is a highly competitive fellowship for 12 top students.
-Fellows who live within 250 miles of Raleigh, N.C. will receive a $500 stipend for travel, meals and lodging.
-Those who live farther than 250 miles from Raleigh, N.C. will receive a $1000 stipend.
+Fellows whose universities are within 250 miles of Raleigh will receive a $500 stipend for travel, meals and lodging.
+Fellows between 251 and 500 miles will receive a $750 stipend.
+Those whose universities are farther than 501 miles from Raleigh will receive a $1000 stipend.

 What to expect